viodotcom/opticks/README.md

 1. Execute code or for a variant of a multi toggle
 1. Execute code when a boolean toggle is on

-We use React at FindHotel and some of the code examples use JSX, but the code and concept is compatible with any front-end framework or architecture.
+We use React at Vio.com and some of the code examples use JSX, but the code and concept is compatible with any front-end framework or architecture.

 The `booleanToggle` is the simplest toggle type to use for feature flagging, but